deckhouse/deckhouse/modules/002-deckhouse/docs/FAQ.md

 kubectl logs job.batch/kube-bench
 ```

+{% offtopic title="**Caution.** Warning: Log Retention Settings Discrepancy" %}

+When deploying a Kubernetes cluster using Deckhouse, please be aware of the log retention settings.
+By default, Deckhouse sets the log retention period to 7 days.
+However, according to the security requirements specified in kube-bench, logs should be retained for at least 30 days.

+Recommendation:

+* Pay attention to potential discrepancies with kube-bench requirements when configuring log retention parameters.

+* If you decide to extend the log retention period beyond 7 days, it is recommended to use separate storage for logs.
+This will help avoid potential performance issues and ensure data preservation.

+Proper configuration of log retention parameters will ensure compliance with security standards and stable operation of your cluster.

+{% endofftopic %}

 ## How to collect debug info?

 We always appreciate helping users with debugging complex issues.
 Please follow these steps so that we can help you: